Accelerated Sparse Recovery via Gradient Descent with Nonlinear Conjugate Gradient Momentum: Minimizing a single function

 \subsection{Literature review}

 Gradient descent is a class of first-order iterative optimization algorithms for finding a local minimum of a differentiable function.
 This type of algorithms involves repeated moving along the opposite direction of the gradient of the objective function at the current point, since it is the direction where function value decreases at the fastest rate.
-Given a differentiable function $g(\cdot)$, a general form of gradient descent (GD) that minimizes $g(\tensor{x})$ can be described as,